philthompson10/sip/docs/annotations.rst

     This string annotation is used to specify the filename extension to be used for the file containing the generated code for this class.

 .. class-annotation:: ExportDerived

     In many cases SIP generates a derived class for each class being wrapped (see :ref:`ref-derived-classes`).
 Normally this is used internally.
-This boolean annotation specifies that the declaration of the class is exported and able to be used by handwritten code.
+This boolean annotation specifies that the declaration of the class is exported and able to be used by handwritten code of any module.

+.. class-annotation:: ExportDerivedLocally

+    .. versionchanged:: 6.13

+    This boolean annotation is similar to the :canno:`ExportDerived` class annotation except that the declaration of the derived class is only exported to handwritten code in the same module that the class is defined.

 .. class-annotation:: External